rmander-89/breezy-hubspot-sa-poc/README.md

 ## **4. Pagination and search in the frontend**
 The POC intentionally limits contacts to the first fifty returned by HubSpot.
 A future version could include full pagination, free text search and filtering for a smoother admin experience.

-## **5. Authentication and roles**
-Adding user authentication and basic permissions would help secure the admin panel and support different internal roles such as support, marketing or operations.

-These enhancements reflect natural next steps once Breezy moves from a proof of concept into a long term, production grade HubSpot integration.